Generic selectors

 Dosimetric analysis of LAD dose in left-sided breast cancer radiotherapy with deep inspiratory breath hold

-Department of Cyberknife Radiosurgery and Radiation Oncology, Pune, India
+Department of Cyberknife Radiosurgery and Radiation Oncology, Ruby Hall Clinic, Pune, India

 Department of Medical Physics, Cyberknife Radiosurgery and Radiation Oncology, Ruby Hall Clinic, Pune, India